VIO v4 Admin Portal - User Guide

 Brand Tag (sub-tabs My Brand Tag / Platform Brand Tag are on this screen)

-Create voucher (wizard — details, type, value, dates, visibility, outlets, consumption, terms)
+Create voucher (wizard — details, type, value, dates, visibility, outlets, use type, terms)

 9. Campaigns